GreyKeenan/dukesup/index.md

 Choose 2 cards as your DUKES, and place them face-down in front of your FIEF.
 The left-over card will be part of your starting hand.
 1. Leave space on the table for the "play area".
-1. Once both players have finished choosing their cards, they say, “Dukes Up!” and flip up their DUKES in unison.
+1. Once both players have chosen their cards, they say, “Dukes Up!” and flip up their DUKES in unison.
 The FIEFS remain face-down.
+1. From here, the chosen first player can start their turn.
+Taking your turn is explained below.

 ---